Aphantasia Test: How To Know If You Have Aphantasia

 Yet, if your memories seem distant and lack visual clarity, Aphantasia might be lingering in the background.

-Test 5: Memory Recall
+Test 5: Visual Imagery Memory Recall

 1. Think about a specific event or place you’ve been to recently.

-1. People with Aphantasia may struggle to mentally reconstruct scenes and may rely more on verbal or conceptual memory.
+3. People with Aphantasia may struggle to mentally reconstruct scenes and may rely more on verbal or conceptual memory.

-Test 6: Imaginary Scenarios
+Test 6: Mental Imagery Scenarios

 1. Envision a relaxing beach scene with waves and palm trees.

-Test 7: Color Visualization
+Test 7: Visual Images Color Visualization

 • Close your eyes and picture the color red.